Florida Atlantic vs. Illinois College Basketball Predictions & Picks - December 5

 - Pick OU: Under (147.5)

-Florida Atlantic is 6-2-0 against the spread, while Illinois' ATS record this season is 2-4-0.
-The Owls have gone over the point total in four games, while Fighting Illini games have gone over one time.
-The two teams score 161.5 points per game, 14.0 more points than this matchup's total.
+Florida Atlantic has put together a 6-2-0 record against the spread this season, while Illinois is 2-4-0.
+In terms of hitting the over, games involving the Owls are 4-4-0 and the Fighting Illini are 1-5-0.
+The teams score an average of 161.5 points per game, 14.0 more points than this matchup's total.

 Sportsbook Promo Codes